Regd.No.: 126198/071/072

 Is there a facility of safe drinking water on the Dollop Trek?

 In tea houses, you will be able to get safe and boiled drinking water as well.
-We recommend you to bring some purifying tablets along with you.
+We recommend you bring some purifying tablets along with you.
 During the trial, you can find small streams but it is better not to drink it without purifying it.

 Can a woman travel solo on this trek?